Mayo Clinic's approach

-Mayo Clinic doctors and staff collaborate to provide you with exactly the care you need.
+Mayo Clinic health care providers and staff collaborate to provide you with exactly the care you need.

 The first bone marrow transplant at Mayo Clinic occurred in 1963.
-Bone marrow transplant procedures are performed by Mayo Clinic doctors in Arizona, Florida and Minnesota.
+Bone marrow transplant procedures are performed by Mayo Clinic specialists in Arizona, Florida and Minnesota.

-The long history of bone marrow transplants performed at Mayo Clinic means that doctors are prepared with the knowledge and resources to provide you with expert, personalized care.
+The long history of bone marrow transplants performed at Mayo Clinic means that health care providers are prepared with the knowledge and resources to provide you with expert, personalized care.